Admin Primitives#

 Additional Endpoints#

-actions allow finer-grained updating of individual keys in that object.
+actions allow finer-grained updating of individual keys in that primitive.
 Note that this field is

 used internally by the ClusterWare GUI and admins should not need to modify it directly.